lucialarraona/finalproject_socialgraphs22/README.md

 * **What is the text you will be analysing?**
   > We will be analysing the users reviews of the recipes
 * **How will you tie networks and text together in your paper?**
-  > We will be matching the reviews with the graph of recipes
+  > We will be matching the reviews with the graph of user interactions of recipes rating